sdanioth/oscar-catalogue/README.md

 # oscar-facility-catalogue
-Create XML file to expand or update the OSCAR/Surface Instrument Catalogue
+Create .xml file based on .csv file to catalogue new facility in OSCAR/Surface

 **based on https://github.com/joergklausen/oscar-instrument-catalogue**